paulpflug/grunt-jsdom-jquery/README.md

 #selector for the bibliography, content will be deleted.
 selector: "#bib"

-# selector for a single cite, note, that the innerHTML will be upper cased and then be used to search the provided dictionary for an corresponding entry.
+# selector for a single cite, note, that the innerHTML will be upper cased and
+# then be used to search the provided dictionary for an corresponding entry.
 cite: ":not(blockquote) > cite"

-# will replace KEY in a <cite template="TEMPLATENAME">KEY</cite> with the compiled jade template.
-If no TEMPLATENAME is provided, the default will be used.
+# will replace KEY in a <cite template="TEMPLATENAME">KEY</cite> with the
+# compiled jade template.
+If no TEMPLATENAME is provided, the default will
+# be used.
 citeStyle: {
   default: "span.citenumber=`[`+NUMBER+`]`"
 },

-# Name of the key which will be used for sorting all used entries prior creating the table. (uses [_.sortBy](http://lodash.com/docs#sortBy), that means ["YEAR", "MONTH"] is valid)
+# Name of the key which will be used for sorting all used entries prior
+# creating the table. (uses [_.sortBy](http://lodash.com/docs#sortBy),
+# that means ["YEAR", "MONTH"] is valid)
 sort: "NUMBER",

-# Function which will be called with each entry prior creating the table, should return the (modified) entry
+# Function which will be called with each entry prior creating the table,
+# should return the (modified) entry
 modifyEntry: undefined,

 # filename or string of a jade template which will be used for each entry
-entryStyle: // default is a somewhat larger template
+entryStyle: // default is the template in src/bibEntry.jade

 # filename of the bibliography, if not defined will use patterns to find a file
 file: undefined,

 # is only used if no file is specified.
-Replaces substrings in the source filename (the HTML file) with other strings to find the bibliography dynamically.
+Replaces substrings in the source
+# filename (the HTML file) with other strings to find the bibliography # dynamically.
 patterns: {
  ".bib": /.html/i
 }